Pre-Professional Preparation (Traditional Undergraduate College)

 Pre-Professional Preparation in the Natural and Health Sciences

-Students desiring a major, pre-professional curriculum, or a constructed minor in one of the disciplines of natural science should consult with a representative of the appropriate department for advisement regarding minimal requirements for their objectives in that area of study.
+Students desiring a major, pre-professional curriculum, or a constructed minor in one of the disciplines of natural and health sciences should consult with a representative of the appropriate department for advisement regarding minimal requirements for their objectives in that area of study.
 In addition, students must consult with a departmental representative before registering for an upper division laboratory science.
 Auditing laboratory science courses requires departmental approval.

-For additional preparatory subjects on other professional school entrance examinations, the prospective applicant should consult the catalogs of the schools of interest.
-It is important also to work with the chair of the Pre-Medical Committee for assistance in planning the total program.
+For additional preparatory information, the prospective applicant should consult the catalogs of the schools of interest.
+It is important also to work with the relevant department for assistance in planning the total program.